-Office of Continuing Medical Education and Lifelong Learning (OCME&LL) - The office within the University of Michigan Medical School charged with maintaining the school’s status as an accredited provider of continuing medical education and for designating credit for educational activities.
+Office of Continuing Medical Education and Lifelong Learning (OCME&LL) - A Medical School Administrative office charged with maintaining the school’s status as an accredited provider of continuing medical education and for designating credit for educational activities.

 Participant (Learner) - Any individual engaged in a CME activity.

 Performance Improvement CME (PICME) - A CME activity by which evidence-based performance measures and quality improvement (QI) interventions are used in a three-step process to help physicians identify patient care areas for improvement and change their performance.

 Quality Improvement (QI) - Formal approach to the analysis of performance and systematic efforts to improve it.

-Regularly Scheduled Series (RSS) - An educational activity with multiple sessions occurring on an ongoing basis (i.e., weekly, monthly, quarterly), planned by and presented to our own faculty and staff.
+Regularly Scheduled Series (RSS) - A primarily in-service educational series presented using multiple sessions occurring on an ongoing basis (i.e., weekly, monthly, quarterly).
 Examples include Grand Rounds, Tumor Boards, and M&M Conferences.

 Relevant Financial Relationships (formerly known as Conflicts of Interest) - Any financial relationship which occurred in the twelve-month period before the time an individual was asked to assume a role controlling content of a CME activity, and which relates to the content of the educational activity, causing a conflict of interest.

 University of Michigan Medical School (UMMS) - Educational Pillar of Michigan Medicine, to which the Office of Continuing Medical Education and Lifelong Learning reports.